Rick's Free Auto Repair Advice

 gear reduction start stop starter

 Traditional starters use a carbon brush on springs.
 Over time, the carbon brush wears a groove into the motor’s commutator.
-Brush and commutator wear cause starter failure.
+Brush and commutator wear are common causes of starter failure.
 But the brushes in a start stop starter use a different composition of carbon and copper to obtain longer life and require less pressure against the commentator.

 Traditional starters use sintered bronze oil impregnated